-- Geology at the site consist of: - Bedrock Bedrock geology of the site is Lewes Nodular Chalk Formation and Seaford Formation - Chalk.
-A type of sedimentary bedrock. - Soils at the site consist of: - Freely draining slightly acid but base-rich soils
+- Geology at the site consist of: - Bedrock Bedrock geology of the site is Lewes Nodular Chalk Formation and Seaford Chalk Formation.
+This is a sedimentary bedrock. - Soils at the site consist of: - Freely draining slightly acid but base-rich soils